General GRE FAQ

 What is the GRE used for?
 Graduate programs need a standardized way to compare applicants' skills in reading, math, writing, and thinking, so your GRE score gives them that data.
 GPA is subjective, hence the existence of tests like the GRE.

 Is there any trig or calculus on the GRE?
 No, thank God.
 It's just the greatest hits of subjects like arithmetic, algebra, geometry, and statistics.
+I discuss all this in my free Complete Guide to GRE Math.

 How can I sign up for the GRE?
 You can register on ets.org.